-Tony Stewart / Stewart-Haas Racing: I’ll admit it.
+Tony Stewart/Stewart-Haas Racing: I’ll admit it.
 When Stewart decided to leave the comfy confines of Joe Gibbs Racing to stake his fortune with Haas CNC, an outfit that struggled to be merely hapless as its eponymous leader served hard time in prison, I thought the venture was doomed to fail.
 In fact, I thought it would fail spectacularly, and probably wouldn’t survive the season.
 Umm… I was wrong.
-Big time wrong.
-Major league, yahoo, big time wrong.
+Big-time wrong.
+Major league, yahoo, big-time wrong.
 Whoops.
-In fact, I think I either said in print or predicted to friends that by this time this year, Tony Stewart would be dumpster diving for Thanksgiving dinner in a dumpster behind Burger King.
+In fact, I think I either said in print or predicted to friends that by this time this year, Stewart would be dumpster diving for Thanksgiving dinner in a dumpster behind Burger King.
 (Well, maybe he did, given his fondness for Whoppers and his girth… but it wasn’t because he couldn’t afford a turkey or the trimmings.)

 Well now, I’m left eating crow instead (Whatever; it ain’t that bad with a little A-1 and horseradish sauce.)
-Stewart, in fact, won four races this year, including the Firecracker 400, earned 23 top 10 finishes, and finished sixth in the points.
-What’s more, his teammate and employee Ryan Newman finished ninth in the standings after posting fifteen top 10 finishes.
+Stewart, in fact, won four races this year, including the Firecracker 400, earned 23 top-10 finishes and finished sixth in the points.
+What’s more, his teammate and employee Ryan Newman finished ninth in the standings after posting 15 top-10 finishes.
 Now, how would this duo and Stewart-Haas Racing do if NASCAR clamped down on the incestuous relationship between the team and the Rick Hendrick sugar teat that feeds them?
-Well, on a brighter note, Burger King isn’t going to start locking their dumpsters anytime soon…
+Well, on a brighter note, Burger King isn’t going to start locking their dumpsters anytime soon….

 2009 Drivers: Biggest Disappointments